jonathondilworth/detailed-plutus-lecture-notes/haskell-notes/3-Lecture-Three-More-On-Recursion.md

 True
 </code></pre>

 * Apparently we can count forever?
-[1..], won't we eventually run out of memory? or since we do not need to remember any bound here, we can overwrite memory and continue to count (forever)?
+[1..], won't we eventually run out of memory?
+I'll take it on faith!
 * Brief discussion of zip, which is a mapping function, such that: zip [1..3] ['a', 'b', 'c'] returns three tuples within a list, where each value of the first list has been paired with each value from the second list.
 But you can also do cool stuff like: zip [0..] ['abcdefghijkjasjdhgahfdjanvs']
 * (zip [1,2,3] ['a','b','c']) == (zip [1,2,3] "abc")
 * zero-based indexing is good.